 Wastewater is a broadly descriptive term generally used to mean any water that has been used by people and discharged into a sewer system.
 Sources of wastewater include domestic residences, commercial properties, industrial operations or agriculture.
 Municipal wastewater contains a broad spectrum of contaminants resulting from the mixing of wastewaters from different sources.
 Pollutants within wastewater can include pathogens (e.g., bacteria, viruses, and microscopic parasites), organic particles, soluble organic material, inorganic particles, toxins (e.g., pesticides, poisons, and herbicides), pharmaceuticals, household wastes, and even dissolved gasses.
 Some homes are not served by a public sewer system and use septic systems to manage their wastewater.

-Wastewater management is the process of safely and effectively collecting and treating wastewater and returning it to the environment in a form that will have the least impact on people and the environment.
-A large part of this process is monitoring wastewater to ensure that pollutant levels in the wastewater meet federal, state, and local standards for water quality protection.
-Monitoring is one of the duties of the seven wastewater treatment plants operated by WSSC.
+Wastewater management is the process of safely and effectively collecting and treating wastewater and returning clean water back to the environment in a form that will have the least impact on people and the environment.
+A large part of this process is monitoring to ensure that pollutant levels in the treated wastewater effluent meet federal, state, and local standards for water quality protection.
+Monitoring is one of the duties of the six water resource recovery facilities operated by WSSC.

 There are a variety of ways to get in touch with WSSC with questions or concerns regarding wastewater collection or treatment.